Pueblo speech: Legacy and analysis

 Although Wilson was scheduled to speak at least five more times on the tour, after delivering his speech in Pueblo he was described as "very tired and suffering".
 He collapsed at 10 p.m. that night and the remainder of the tour was cancelled upon his doctor's orders.
 In early October Wilson had a stroke.
 He was essentially incapacitated for the remaining two years of his presidency, and died in 1924.
 The Pueblo speech was the last speech Wilson delivered and the last time he publicly spoke to the American people on a large scale.
-Whitman later said that it "would have been better" if he had died immediately after giving the Pueblo speech.
+Wilson later said that it "would have been better" if he had died immediately after giving the Pueblo speech.
 Historian John Milton Cooper notes that the speech represents "the closing lines of one of the greatest speaking careers in American history."
 The United States never joined the League of Nations.

 The speech is generally considered Wilson's "most moving" from the tour, and has developed into what Hogan considers "the legend of Pueblo."
 For instance, the 1944 film Wilson includes a liberal depiction of the speech, embellishing its circumstances and content.
 The historian Thomas A. Bailey considered it "the high point of the entire trip".
 Cooper considered the Pueblo speech to be "one of his best performances of this part of the tour."
 The politician Daniel Patrick Moynihan wrote that it was "as moving as anything in the language of the American presidency" and "[a] speech from the cross."
 The scholar J. Michael Hogan, in his book on Wilson's tour, noted that Wilson "lashed out" at critics of his plan and feels that it "betrayed" Wilson's principles, threatened to destroy bipartisan support, and "foreshadowed some of the worst tendencies of the modern rhetorical presidency."

 Mark Stein's play Mr. Wilson's Peace of Mind includes a fragment of the speech.
 In a 1979 review of the play, a critic for The Washington Post described Wilson's vision of world peace that was presented in the Pueblo speech as "highly unpresidential, rather foolish, and yet genuinely moving."